-Presenting employees with a financial reward — whether it’s to acknowledge individual, departmental or companywide success — can help bolster retention, and even recruitment.
-It can also be a motivational tool for driving team productivity and innovation in the year ahead.
+Presenting employees with a financial reward — whether it’s to acknowledge individual, departmental or companywide success — can help bolster retention and even help with recruitment efforts.
+It can also be a motivational tool for driving team productivity and engagement in the year ahead.

-So, if you’re looking for a way to show your employees how much their contributions are appreciated, you might want to consider giving them a year-end bonus.
-Here are three tips for using financial and other incentives to reward and motivate your workers:
+A year-end bonus can help employees feel like they make a difference at work.
+It can also have a direct and positive impact on their personal lives.
+So, if you’re looking for a way to show your employees how much their contributions are appreciated, there is still time to consider giving them a year-end bonus.
+Here are three tips for using financial incentives and other rewards to appreciate and motivate your team members:

 Year-end bonuses provided to all staff and that aren’t tied to performance metrics are easy to explain: They are intended to foster goodwill with employees as well as promote a positive company culture.
 They are a celebratory reward that benefits everyone.

-The performance bonus, which many firms give to employees following their year-end performance review, is also tied to specific metrics and goals.
-The metrics are related not only to what the employee is expected to do in their role, but also to the value those activities deliver to the business.
+The performance bonus, which firms often give to employees following their year-end performance review, is also tied to specific metrics and objectives.
+The metrics relate not only to what the employee is expected to do in their role, but also to the value those activities deliver to the business.

 2. Be thoughtful about how you communicate the news

-If it’s been a banner year for the firm and all staff-level employees are receiving a similar type or amount of year-end bonus, then a group announcement is fine for sharing the news.
+If all staff-level employees are to receive a similar type or amount of year-end bonus, then a group announcement is fine for sharing the news.
 But if you are distributing an incentive offering, such as a performance bonus, only to select employees, you’ll want to have private, one-to-one conversations with those workers.
-Some best practices for this process include:

 - Scheduling a meeting with the employee — separate from the performance review — to discuss the reason for the bonus.